INVASIVE MUSSELS

 Where did zebra and quagga mussels come from??

-They were first introduced to Canada’s Great Lakes region and the United States in the 1980s after ballast water was discharged by vessels traveling from Europe.
+They were first introduced to Canada’s Great Lakes region and the United States in the 1980s after ballast water was discharged by vessels travelling from Europe.

 Where are they now?

 Invasive mussels have been in the Great Lakes in Ontario and Quebec since the late 80’s and have been spreading ever since through U.S. states, including California, Nevada, Arizona.
 In 2013 – the same year we launched our “Don’t Move A Mussel” campaign – invasive mussels were discovered in Lake Winnipeg, Manitoba.
 They have since spread to Cedar Lake, Man.
-And this last fall, it was announced that zebra mussels were discovered in New Brunswick, and quagga mussels were found in Idaho’s Snake River.
+And this last fall, it was announced that zebra mussels were discovered in Clear Lake, Man., as well as in New Brunswick, and quagga mussels were found in Idaho’s Snake River.

 The discovery of mussels in the Snake River is of great concern since it is a tributary to the Columbia River which connects to the Okanagan River, and is only an 11-hour drive to the B.C. border.